joelinman-nxp/Docker/Overview/docker_what_are_images.md

 - **Avoid storing sensitive information in images** - Avoid storing secrets, passwords, or other sensitive information in container images.
 Instead, use environment variables or external secrets management systems like Hashicorp Vault or AWS Secrets Manager.

 - **Label images for easy identification** - Use labels to provide metadata about images, such as version, maintainer, or dependencies.
-This can make it easier to identify and manage images in a registry.
+This can make it easier to identify and manage images in a repository.

 Overall, following these best practices can help create container images that are secure, efficient, and easy to maintain, while minimizing the risk of vulnerabilities and increasing portability and scalability.